fern-api/fern-autopilot/README.md

 There is no way to copy a GitHub App for development purposes.
 To avoid breaking production when testing new features, you should spin up a new GitHub App for development and testing.

 ## Dev Environment Setup Guide
-This section will walk you through how to create a Dev Version of the Autopilot App, a Dummy Repo to trigger events, and a setting up a Tunnel Link between them via the Autopilot code.
+This section will walk you through how to create a Dev Version of the Autopilot App, a Dummy Repo to trigger events, and a setting up a Webhook to the Autopilot code.

 ### 1. Create New GitHub App